 Deadly blasts and other violence rocked cities in Iraq, Afghanistan, and Syria Sunday at the beginning of the Muslim commemoration of Eid al-Adha, the Festival of the Sacrifice.

-three roadside bombs killed at least eight people at a market in central Baghdad, the nation’s capital, according to police and news wire reports.
+In Iraq, three roadside bombs killed at least eight people at a market in central Baghdad, the nation’s capital, according to police and news wire reports.
 The bombs, planted on Sunday in different parts of the Iraqi capital's Shorja market, killed afternoon vendors and afternoon shoppers buying goods for the Eid al-Adha feast.

 Almost 30 people also were wounded.